 - Cut several lengths of string ahead of time.
 (Enough to go around the balloon 4-5 times at least, but not too long so the kids don’t get tangled up while crafting.)

 - Now, take your piece of string and place it into the glue.
 Make sure it gets coated completely.

-- Then wrap it around your balloon several times.
+- Wrap the string around your balloon several times.
 (We found keeping the first couple times around the balloon close together helped it not slide off as easily.)

 - When you finish with one piece of string, start over with a new piece, making sure your strings overlap.